dmakati7/CS648-02-Assignment1/README.md

+#### Assignment1
+## CS648-02 MERN Stack
-This is the first assignment of the CS 648.02 which deals with the MERN stack development.
+This is the first assignment of the CS 648-02 which introduces us the MERN stack development.